-Prepare for the 2024 Elections with these online tools
+Prepare for the 2024 Elections with these digital tools

-With less than a month to go before Election Day, there is still time get educated about the candidates, their proposals, their legislative record and how to cast a vote correctly
+With less than a month before Election Day, there is still time get educated about the candidates, their proposals, their legislative record and how to cast a vote correctly

 Editorial Note: This story was made possible thanks to a grant from María Fund, in collaboration with Mentes Puertorriqueñas en Acción and Escuela de Liderazgo.
 9 Millones, as well as these two organizations, are part of the #PrendeTuVoto coalition.

-After the voting registration period ended for Puerto Rico's upcoming general elections —next Tuesday, November 5—, the number of newly registered voters in the electoral registry amounted to 91,443, according to data shared by the State Elections Commission.
+After the voting registration period ended for Puerto Rico's upcoming general elections —next Tuesday, November 5—, the number of new registered voters amounted to 98,311—in addition to 87,431 reactivated voters—, according to data from the State Elections Commission published by Metro.

 More than ever, the youth vote is important in these elections.
-If you already have your voter ID and want to make your vote count, only one question remains: do you know how to vote correctly and who will receive your vote?
+If you already have your voter ID and want to make your vote count, ask yourself this: do you know how to vote correctly and who will get your vote?

 Participate in our Election Survey for a chance to win a $50 Vanilla Gift Card.

-Read on to learn about tools to help you decide how you will vote and how to avoid damaging the ballot, covering topics such as the following:
+Keep reading to learn about tools that will guide your decision and help you avoid damaging the ballot, covering topics such as:

-• Data on the voting record of current legislators, in order to know which projects were approved and which were not approved during this four-year term
+- Information on the voting record of current legislators, in order to know which projects were and weren’t approved during this four-year term

-Step 1: Identify who can receive your vote
+Step 1: Determine who can receive your vote

 Each person Puerto Rico is entitled to cast the following number of votes: